-Blaize, its useful and a good point.
+Blaize, it's useful and a good point.
 I just remember signing up to another platform again, it's not a promo.
-But I think this is really cool now that we're seeing all this explosion was cashback apps only know their work and how you're getting money back and who pays for it.
+But I think this is really cool now that we're seeing all this explosion was cash back apps only know their work and how you're getting money back and who pays for it.
 But it seems to be taking off what wildfire, I signed up to a platform called cash rewards.
 And I think cash rewards are a very similar type of process, we get some money back.
 And what made me really excited about platforms like this is a listicle, the stock exchange recently, so I thought, wow, this company said to be really taking you off.
 And it just goes to show that there's the summit rewards you pick up on everyday purchases, and started to do some goals back.
 I mean, it's pretty amazing.
 So I like that.
 I also think that comparison shopping during this period of time is really critical.
 Big friends over at Google, not doing very, very good job of pointing to the people that can probably rank the highest on on Google.
-And that may not necessarily be the most cheapest options under that utilize, but often find every time I do a Google search, particularly I'm doing a comparison shop, I really had to start trawling through all these different websites and each one cover that sometimes Google's suggestions don't give you the cheapest option, I have to borrow down and find the most cheapest deals.
+And that may not necessarily be the most cheapest options under that utilise, but often find every time I do a Google search, particularly I'm doing a comparison shop, I really had to start trawling through all these different websites and each one cover that sometimes Google's suggestions don't give you the cheapest option, I have to borrow down and find the most cheapest deals.
 So I think the borrowing does pay off if you really want to save some additional goals and find yourself some great bargains.
 So that's my tips for online shopping.

 Blaize Pengilly 51:32

 Also, I just thought had another thought with online shopping.
 There's a lot of the first time customer discounts.
 So if you're buying something, if you sign up to the mailing list, yes, you have to pass on your data but you can immediately unsubscribe once you get that $20 off for free shipping on 10% off whatever it is.
 But yeah, if you're a first time customer, online shopping is a good option because so many brands are offering discounts for first time customers these days.
-And Dan, we almost forgot one of my favorite things for saving on presents is opt shopping.
+And Dan, we almost forgot one of my favourite things for saving on presents is opt shopping.
 If you fancy a rummage Hit, hit the opt shop because number one, they're super cheap.
 Number two, they're sustainable.
 You're helping stuff stop going.
 You're stopping stuff from going to landfill.
 And three, you can find some really hilarious and also awesome gifts for really good value in opt shop.

 Dan Jovevski 52:23